The percentage of U.S. students who are Multilingual Learners (MLs).

 An immigrant typically chooses to move to another country for work and/or family.
 An asylum seeker moves for this reason.

-What is for safety and protection.
+What is for safety and protection?

-It's for opposite reasons.
-An asylum seeker is leaving work and family while an immigrant is gaining it.
+(It's for opposite reasons.
+An asylum seeker is leaving work and family while an immigrant is gaining it.)

-What is a sign of respect or trauma—not necessarily disrespect?
+What is respect or trauma—not necessarily disrespect?

-The number of years it typically takes for a student to develop academic English proficiency?
+The number of years it typically takes for a student to develop academic English proficiency.

 What is 5 to 7 years?